-Currently this takes place in the summer term, when the children take part in a week of adventurous activities, such as abseiling, climbing, orienteering, quad biking, canoeing and archery with PGL.
+Currently this takes place in the summer term, when the children take part in a week of adventurous activities such as abseiling, climbing, orienteering, quad biking, canoeing and archery with PGL.
 This is an optional extra venture and children who do not take part, for whatever reason, will remain in school, where a full curriculum will be offered.
-Children from low-income families receive financial support for this trip.
-You will receive further information when your child is at the end of Year 5.
+Children from families entitled to certain benefits are paid for by the school.
+You will receive further information when your child reaches the end of Year 5.